Birkby, North Yorkshire

-Birkby is a village and civil parish about 6 miles north of the county town of Northallerton in the Hambleton district of North Yorkshire, England.
+Birkby is a village and civil parish about 6 miles north of the county town of Northallerton in the county of North Yorkshire, England.
 The population of the parish was estimated at 40 in 2016.

 Etymology

 The name of the village, first recorded in the Domesday Book of 1086 as Bretebi, is derived from the Old Norse Breta býr, meaning "village of Britons".

 History

 The British inhabitants encountered by the Vikings may have descended from Britons pushed back here by the advancing English, or they may have come to Yorkshire from the Lake District with Viking settlers from there.
 An alternative etymology is a combination of an Old Norse personal name Bretar and the suffix '-by' to give the meaning Bretar's farm.

 At the time of the Norman invasion the manor was the possession of Earl Edwin, but was subsequently taken by the Crown.
 The manor followed the descent of the lord of Northallerton, but a mesne lordship was granted to Henry de Farlington.
 By 1316 the manor was in the possession of John de Lisle and soon after entered the holdings of the Scrope family.
-By the middle of the 16th century the manor had passed to the Foljambe family and thence by marriages to the Grimston's, who were still in possession of the titles in 1821.
+By the middle of the 16th century, the manor had passed to the Foljambe family and thence by marriages to the Grimston's, who were still in possession of the titles in 1821.

 There are the foundations of a medieval settlement opposite the rectory near Hill Top Farm that shows the outline of associated fields that may have been moated with fishponds.